isomerpages/moe-cjc/_academic-information/Mathematics and Science/Chemistry.md

 <br>A good H2 pass in Chemistry is required for courses such as Medicine,
 Dentistry (these two courses also require another H2 Science), Pharmacy, and Chemistry.&nbsp;</p>
 <p>The list given is not exhaustive, and for most courses that require knowledge
 of Science, at least one H2 Science (not necessarily Chemistry) may be required.
-E.g. H2 Chemistry or H2 Physics for Engineering.A good H2 pass in Chemistry is required for courses such as Medicine, Dentistry (these two courses also require another H2 Science), Pharmacy and Chemistry.</p>
-<p>The list given is not exhaustive, and for most courses that require knowledge
-of Science, at least one H2 Science (not necessarily Chemistry) may be required.
 E.g. H2 Chemistry or H2 Physics for Engineering.</p>